nikitapoyarekar05/nexus-fe/README.md

 NEXT_PUBLIC_STRAPI_API_URL=ADD_YOUR_PUBLIC_STRAPI_API_URL
 ```

-> Replace with your production API URL if deployed.
+> Replace with your production - BACKEND and STRAPI API URL if deployed.

 ---